rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 Sequencing of statements and expressions is not fundamental.
 Instead, we must chain $\lambda$s.
-All but the last $\lambda$ are for side-effec and must return `None`.
+All but the last $\lambda$ are for side-effect.
+They take one argument and return `None`.

 +++